Information for adults with autism

 Get a NAS autism alert card so you can let other people know you are autistic and you may need some extra time or help in certain situations.

 You can also download alert cards for travelling on the bus.
-FirstBus service have produced some alert cards called Extra help cards.
+FirstBus service have produced some alert cards called Extra Help to travel cards (journey assistance cards).
 Show the card to the bus driver so they are aware that you need a bit of extra help.

 National Autism Society (NAS)